takmatsukawa/ap-go/README.md

 # ap-go

-This is implementations to deepen the knowledge required for the Applied Information Technology Engineer Examination (JP), which also serves as a study of Go.
+These are implementations to deepen the knowledge required for the Applied Information Technology Engineer Examination (JP), which also serve as a study of Go.